-Daniel M. Scolnick is a registered patent attorney with Pepper Hamilton LLP, resident in the Berwyn office.
+Daniel M. Scolnick is a partner and registered patent attorney with Pepper Hamilton LLP, resident in the Berwyn office.
 He is a member of the firm's Health Sciences Department.
 A registered patent attorney since 2008, Dr. Scolnick concentrates his practice in intellectual property law, including strategic patent prosecution and counseling, developing product exclusivity strategies, due diligence, and transactional support for pharmaceutical, biotech, life sciences and chemical companies.

 Dr. Scolnick’s clients include venture capital groups, academic institutions, start-up and mid-size biotechnology and pharmaceutical companies, and Fortune 500 companies, who are developing and marketing products in all areas of life sciences, including small molecules, peptides, biologics, diagnostics and devices.